Side by Side grant-funded projects

-Lead organisation: Women's Councelling and Therapy Service
+Lead organisation: Women's Counselling and Therapy Service

 Location: Leeds Mind

-The THRU project will provide 18-26 year olds the opportunity to develop skills to manage their mental health.
+The THRU project will give 18-26 year olds the opportunity to develop skills to manage their mental health.
 Two experienced facilitators with experience of mental health problems will lead the group to focus on empowering group members and meeting their specific needs.

 Lead organisation: The Market Place

 Location: The Market Place in Leeds city centre